ixiaopan/blog/content/post/DL-05-CNN.md

 > In all cases, pooling helps to make the representation approximately invariant to small translations of the input.
 Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.
 >
 > — Deep Learning, P336

+### Local VS Global Pooling

+The above pooling operations are local pooling, because they result in a smaller feature map.
+On the contrary, global pooling reduces a feature map to a scalar, which often used near the end of networks to flatten feature mapts into a feature vector that can be fed into a MLP.